Skip to Main Content

 When to Use the Texas Register

 Like the Fed.
-Reg, the Texas Register is a current awareness tool and, at the same time, a source of regulatory history.
+Reg., the Texas Register is a current awareness tool and, at the same time, a source of regulatory history.
 To keep current, you can look for the latest issue on a weekly basis for new ("Adopted Rules" section) and proposed regulations.
+Go to the site for Texas Register and click "Current Issue".

-The Texas Register has content in the searchable database prior to print publication.
+One can also use the old searchable database.
 This feature may be useful to preview proposed rules, adopted rules, and emergency rules prior to its print publication.

 How to Find the Texas Register